aziascreations/Simplette-CSS-Stylesheet/readme.md

 This might seem a bit cumbersome, but it makes it easier to generate a web page with a consistent appearance without having to fight the stylesheet itself.<br>
 And whatever spacing you chose to enable will always be the same value: 1em (Expect for the 2 classes)</p>

+## Building

+Firstly, you have to make sure you have the required Python modules installed, or install them using this command:
+`pip install --upgrade -r requirements.txt`

+Afterward, you can simply run `compile.py` and let the magic happen.

+## Configuring

+Simplette can be configured by changing some of the options in the [scss/abstract/options.scss](scss/abstract/options.scss) file.

+For more info on each of the option, please refer to the file in question.

 ## Elements & Classes

 All of the classes and their effect are documented on the [demo page](https://aziascreations.github.io/Simplette-CSS-Stylesheet/).